Zendro-dev/Zendro-dev.github.io/dataModels.md

 3. hasMany
 4. belongsToMany

-For all type of association, except for association  of type 4 (sql_belongsToMany), the necessary arguments would be:
+For all type of association, except for association  of type 4 (belongsToMany), the necessary arguments would be:

 name | Type | Description
 ------- | ------- | --------------